mmbman/Katagiri/1986-03-01-Three-Aspects-of-Repentance.md

 ### Summary

-Katagiri Roshi explains *repentance* in Buddhism, which is sometimes called *formless atonement*.
+Katagiri Roshi explains *repentance* in Buddhism, which is sometimes called *formless repentance*.
 Repentance is not a ritual of trying to get forgiveness from someone; rather, repentance is to be present right in the middle of peace and harmony.
 He describes three aspects of repentance.
 The first is that we should realize the world of compassion and heart; this is to realize “the world prior to germination of any subtle ideas,” which is called Buddha.
 The second aspect is that we should accept Buddha’s compassion with readiness; this is sometimes called *samadhi*, or egolessness.
 The third aspect is ritual, which is “interacting communion between you and the universe.”
 To illustrate these points, Katagiri Roshi discusses the role of the *doan* in Zen, the meaning of the word *Shakyamuni* in Chinese, and the poem “How To Make A Portrait Of A Bird” by Jacques Prévert.

 ### Transcript